Expensive bits and bytes.

 Most DSLRs give you the option of taking images in Jpeg or/and in 'RAW' format.
 To edit, view and print pictures, you usually need to end up with files in Jpeg or TIF format.

 Jpeg is an almost universally supported image format that is very popular because it compresses image data, giving a small file that can be downloaded quickly from the internet or stored in a small space, allowing more pictures to fit on your memory card or computer disk.
-You can usually set the 'compression' or 'quality' of saved Jpegs on your camera or as you save them from image editing programs.
-Note that Jpegs are preprocessed in the camera - they may be resized, the color balance may be adjusted, colours and tones may be clipped, they may be sharpened, compressed and so forth.
+You can set the 'compression' or 'quality' of saved Jpegs on your camera or as you save them from image editing programs.
+Note that Jpegs are preprocessed in the camera - they may be resized, the color balance and white balance may be adjusted or set by the camera, colours and tones may be clipped, they may be sharpened, compressed and so forth.

-RAW is a proprietary format that saves exactly what the imaging sensor sees at full bit depth with no adjustments whatsoever - it is effectively the 'negative' of digital photography, whereas a Jpeg could be thought of as a print.
+RAW is a proprietary format that saves exactly what the imaging sensor sees at full bit depth with no adjustments whatsoever (it records the 'as shot' settings such as white balance, but does not apply them) - it is effectively the 'negative' of digital photography, whereas a Jpeg could be thought of as a print.
 As such, RAW is obviously the full monty when it comes to image quality.

-Anyway... during RAW conversion (I use the freebies - Canon File Viewer and now DPP) you can adjust many parameters to correct white/color balance (that's quite important as we will see in a minute), exposure (you may expose to minimize clipping and then want to reset for overall viewing pleasure) and so forth, but you'll have to read elsewhere about fancy stuff like that as I'm just starting on my journey and still do most of my post processing in Photoshop.
+Anyway... during RAW conversion (I used to use the freebies - Canon File Viewer and DPP but now Photoshop ACR) you can adjust many parameters to correct white/color balance (that's quite important as we will see in a minute), exposure (you may expose to minimize clipping and then want to reset for overall viewing pleasure) and so forth, but you'll have to read elsewhere about fancy stuff like that as I'm just starting on my journey.
 Still, you have to start somewhere so take this with a grain of salt, this is simply what I'm doing at the moment (rightly or wrongly) ...

 Camera settings - I've been using ISO 200 for most shots.
 Color matrix is set to high chroma slide film (default is too 'green' for me for trains and cars, although pumpkin orange looks a bit electric under high chroma), sharpening =0 ('they' say you should sharpen in Photoshop).
 Note that most of those settings only apply to saved Jpeg files - if you are saving RAW, you make those tweaks in Photoshop.

-As can be seen, viewing and processing the big RAW files is a fairly slow process, so if you are 'in the field' (another cool photography term), saving RAW + small Jpeg lets you quickly determine sharpness by opening up the jpeg on a laptop.
+As can be seen, viewing and processing the big RAW files is a fairly slow process with a small laptop, so if you are 'in the field' (another cool photography term), saving RAW + small Jpeg lets you quickly determine sharpness by opening up the jpeg on a laptop.

 Skill wanted

 The black art of image editing is a skill you will want to pick up.
-I recently bought a 'Beginner's Guide to Photoshop' magazine and was amazed at what I learnt in a few minutes of flicking through the pages despite having played around with Photoshop for about 9 years.
-I use the LE version of PS, mainly because it comes free with everything and it does almost everything I need it to do.
+I recently bought a 'Beginner's Guide to Photoshop' magazine and was amazed at what I learnt in a few minutes of flicking through the pages despite having played around with Photoshop for amore than 10 years.

 Why do my web images look like crap?